nickells/imgur-home/README.md

 # mementodash.space
-A random image picker from the "SFWPorn" series on Reddit
+A random image picker from the "SFWPorn" series on Reddit that also displays the date and time.

 /earth <-- EarthPorn